isa-group/sphere-docs/docs/api/core-concepts/iPricing.md

 - **Renewable:** Limits that reset after a defined period (e.g., daily, monthly).
 Example: Max participants per meeting in Zoom resets each session.
 - **Non-renewable:** Fixed caps that do not reset during the subscription period.
 Example: Cloud storage capacity for recordings in Zoom.
-- **Response-driven:** Quota usage depends on system workload per request.
-Example: OpenAI’s LLM pricing is token-based, with consumption varying by response length.
-- **Time-driven:** Quota is consumed based on active time usage, often tied to a non-renewable cap.
-Example: Max time per meeting in Zoom.

 Finally, iPricings also distinguishes between **public and private plans**: